Abstract digital artwork featuring smooth, overlapping curved shapes in shades of green and blue on a black background.

 Free trial

 Conduktor offers free sandboxes that allow evaluation without local Docker setup.
-A Community tier is available for teams that want to self-host without a commercial licence.
-[Conduktor retrospective, 2023]
+A Community tier is available for teams that want to self-host without a commercial licence, subject to the tier restrictions noted above.

 Conduktor competitors and alternatives